top of page

 e88129bffb4bae57341cef024995dffc.jpg

-May Lin is a thinker, fellow creative, and junior from Carlmont High School in California who dabbles and dips in the meadows of writing.
-Her work has been recognized by the Alliance for Young Artists & Writers, SNO Sites, JEANC, and NSPA; Her writing has appeared or is forthcoming in the Eunoia Review, The WEIGHT Journal, Scholastic Art & Writing Awards, elementia, & more.
+May Lin is a thinker, fellow creative, and junior from Carlmont High School in California who dabbles and dips in the meadows of creative and journalistic writing.
+Her work has been recognized by the Alliance for Young Artists & Writers, SNO Sites, JEANC, NSPA, and has appeared or is forthcoming in the Eunoia Review, The WEIGHT Journal, elementia, & more.

 ARS LONGA, VITA BREVIS